-Housing Affordability and Livability Introduction:
+Housing Affordability and Livability

 ASVWVU recognizes the troubling barriers students and community members face in obtaining affordable, safe, and quality housing in Bellingham.
 The housing crisis in Bellingham is complex, but as population in Bellingham continues to grow we must explore sustainable and comprehensive solutions.
-We face a shared challenge that threatens this basic human right.
+We face shared challenges that threatens this basic human right.
 Rising home and rent costs are outpacing wages.
 The lack of affordable and quality housing options disproportionately affects marginalized communities: people of color, low-income families, first generation students, and more.
 These groups bear the worst effects of our housing policy; segregation and lack of access to resources like quality education and transportation.
 We need to improve our housing policy to create a livable, affordable city that benefits all citizens.

-- Require information on tenant rights, responsibilities, support organizations, and other how-to resources be posted in rental units alongside the certificate of registration as part of the Rental Safety and Inspection Program. - Cap move-in fees and application costs that landlords can charge incoming renters.
+- Require information on tenant rights, responsibilities, support organizations, and other how-to resources be posted in rental units alongside the certificate of registration as part of the Rental Safety and Inspection Program, to promote livability of rental units. - Cap move-in fees and application costs that landlords can charge incoming renters.
 Offer renters the right to pay their move-in costs in installments with no interest.
-High upfront costs are blocking people from entering housing, with a disproportionate impact on low-income renters and families, communities of color, students, the LGBT community, seniors, people with disabilities, and those paying with alternative sources of income such as social security. - o Model Legislation: City of Seattle.
+High upfront costs are blocking people from entering housing, with a disproportionate impact on low-income renters and families, communities of color, students, the LGBT community, seniors, people with disabilities, and those paying with alternative sources of income such as social security. - o Model Legislation: Citv of Seattle.
 WA Ordinance No. 125222.
-City of Berkeley.

-CA. Ordinance No. 7171 - Modernize our zoning laws to allow for 'Missing Middle' architecture throughout Bellingham; housing options that represent an in-between subdivision and apartment high-rises. - o Building enough housing in a variety options will allow for renting students and community members to avoid being price gouged by landlords.
-We recommend updating outdated zoning laws to allow a richer variety of affordable and quality 'Missing Middle' housing options and applying the infill-toolkit in all neighborhoods, especially higher-income neighborhoods. - o Model Legislation: City of Buffalo.
+Citv of Berkeley.
+CA. Ordinance No. 7171 - Modernize our zoning laws to allow for 'Missing Middle' architecture throughout Bellingham; housing options that represent an in-between subdivision and apartment high-rises. - o Building enough housing in a variety options, such as Accessory Dwelling Units and Detached Accessory Dwelling Units, will allow for renting students and community members to avoid being price gouged by landlords.
+We recommend updating outdated zoning laws to allow a richer variety of affordable and quality 'Missing Middle' housing options and applying the infill-toolkit in all neighborhoods, especially higher-income neighborhoods. - o Model Legislation: Citv of Buffalo.
 NY.
 Green Code Unified Development

+Ordinance

-Ordinance - Require backyard cottages have the property owner live on-site for at least one year after a unit is created to prevent speculative real-estate and removing the on-site parking requirement.
+Require backyard cottages have the property owner live on-site for at least one year after a unit is created to prevent speculative real-estate and removing the on-site parking requirement.